New Paltz is an upstate college town in Ulster County, first settled by French Huguenots in 1678.

 Shopping and Exploring

 Main Street is a treasure trove of shopping finds – particularly if you like the old, the ethereal, or unusual.
 For fashion finds, check out Rock Candy Vintage.
 Quirky toys, gifts, and kitchenware can be found at Cocoon.
 Skate culture is well covered at Likwid and Sacred Shred and if you’re on the hunt for vinyl, Rhino Records and Jack’s Rhythms are both worth a look.
 We also found a few interesting bookstores (Barner Books and Inquiring Minds) on Church Street.[foogallery id=”5534″]

 Heading down towards Wallkill River, a modern complex of shops is clustered along a narrow pathway.
 The Water Street Market is a blend of different retailers and eateries.
 Grab a dog from Kosiner Brother’s Organic Hot Dog cart and immerse yourself in old-world treasures at Antiques on Main.

 Digging for vintage Americana at the Antiques Barn

 A classic red barn is synonymous with rural life in America and something we were introduced to by Looney Tune cartoons and movies like Charlotte’s Web.

 This is our first time seeing one up close and although there are no smelly animals or rusted tractors, there’s easily 200 years of Americana on display.
-As the towns largest antiques shop, the barn has two very full floors of ephemera to explore.
+As the town’s largest antique shop, the barn has two very full floors of ephemera to explore.
 They also offer bike hire if you want to get out and explore a little further.